Kitten playing with small ball.

 What supplies do I need for a new kitten?

-Essential supplies for a new kitten include food and water bowls, engaging toys, treats, a comfortable bed, one or more litterboxes, and a sturdy scratching post.
-A secure cat carrier is also important—help your kitten become familiar with it early on to make future vet visits less stressful.
+Essential supplies include food and water bowls, engaging toys, treats, a comfortable bed, one or more litterboxes, and a sturdy scratching post.
+A secure cat carrier is also important—get your kitten familiar with it early to make future vet visits less stressful.

 How do I kitten-proof my home?